-The financial instruments not measured at fair value through the profit and loss fair value through profit and loss include:
+The financial instruments not measured at fair value through the profit and loss include:

-- Cash and cash equivalent, margin accounts, balances due from/to brokers and receivables/payables.
+- Cash and cash equivalents, balances due from/to brokers, margin accounts and receivables/payables under sale and repurchase agreements.
 These are short-term financial assets and financial liabilities whose carrying values approximate fair value, because of their short-term nature and the high credit quality of counterparties; and - ii.
 Net assets attributable to unit holders, as the Fund routinely redeems and issues units at an amount equal to the proportionate share of the Fund's net assets at the time of redemption, calculated on a basis consistent with that used in these financial statements.
 Accordingly, the carrying value of net assets attributable to unit holders approximates their fair value.
 Any difference is not material in the current year or prior year.